VASPKIT: A User-friendly Interface Facilitating High-throughput Computing and Analysis Using VASP Code: Capabilities of the Post-Processing Module

-As illustrated examples, the projected band structures and density of states (DOS) of BiClO (P4/nmm) and graphene monolayers are depicted in Fig. \ref{pband}.
-The global band structures of the highest valence and lowest conduction band for MoTe$_2$ ($P\overline{6}m2$) and BiIO (P4/nmm) are also shown in Fig. \ref{3d_band}, to investigate the band dispersion anisotropy of 2D materials.
+In addition to the conventional plain band structure, VASPKIT can also deal with the projected band which provides insight into the atomic orbital contributions in each state.
+As illustrated examples, the projected band structures and density of states (DOS) of BiClO ($P4/nmm$) and graphene monolayers are depicted in Fig. \ref{pband}.
+To illustrate the band dispersion anisotropy of 2D materials, the 3D global band structures of the highest valence and lowest conduction bands for MoTe$_2$ ($P\overline{6}m2$) and BiIO are shown in Fig. \ref{3d_band}.